Digital on-screen graphics by country: Philippines

 ABC first introduced DOGs during its first broadcast in 1992, while the People's Television Network, GMA Network, Radio Philippines Network and the Intercontinental Broadcasting Corporation first introduced DOGs in 1995 and 1998 respectively, as the Movie and Television Review and Classification Board had implemented a television content rating system from November that year.
 Most stations do not display DOGs during commercial breaks, except Net 25, RPTV, ETC (now SolarFlix; since 2012), UNTV, and some cable channels, which display DOGs all the time.
 The DOGs can most often be seen in the upper-right corner, aligned with the TV content rating logo, but on several cable channels, they are placed in the upper-left or bottom-right corners.
 Formerly, ABS-CBN removed the DOG and rating 3 minutes before commercial breaks, however from 2000 these are now removed 10 seconds beforehand.
-ABS-CBN, RPN and GMA previously did not use DOGs during their newscasts but started doing so in August 2011 for GMA and 2012 both ABS-CBN and RPN.
-ABS-CBN and its sister channel S+A append the word HD to their respective HD feeds' DOGs and place the DOGs outside the 4:3 safe zone.
+ABS-CBN, RPN and GMA previously did not use DOGs during their newscasts but started doing so in August 2011 for GMA and May 2012 for ABS-CBN.
+ABS-CBN and its sister channel S+A, and its replacement, Kapamilya Channel append the word HD to their respective HD feeds' DOGs and place the DOGs outside the 4:3 safe zone.

 Satellite pay-TV provider Cignal also appends its DOG to the channels it carries.
 Hence, those who view channels through Cignal will see its DOG.

 The network logo and the MTRCB rating of the program (green 'G', blue 'PG' and red 'SPG') are shown 1 to 5 seconds after the start of the program.
 Hashtags, promotions and announcements are also shown in the middle of the program.
 All DOGs appear in a solid color.